 Coombeshead Farm, Lewannick, Nr Launceston, off A30 (PL15 7QQ)

-66 acre working chef-owned farm, restaurant with rooms, bakery – but it’s the excellent provisions shop you’ll be looking for as a stop-off at the moment.
-Order ahead and collect your bread, butter, jars of everything from pickles to honey, or even breakfast in a box, and you’ll not eat (much) better for the rest of your trip.
-A true Muddy fave, plus, in May you can stop off for dinner, bed & breakfast too, and you’ll be starting your journey off in laid-back luxe.
+66 acre working chef-owned farm, restaurant with rooms, bakery – but it’s the excellent provisions shop and cafe you’ll be looking for as a stop-off at the moment.
+Collect your bread, butter, jars of everything from pickles to honey, or even breakfast in a box, and grab a little bit of lunch in the new cafe too, and you’ll not eat (much) better for the rest of your trip.
+A true Muddy fave, plus, make it a proper stop and indulge in dinner, bed & breakfast too, and you’ll be starting your journey off in laid-back luxe.

 Tre, Pol & Pen, Launceston, off A30 (PL15 9NN)

-Modern farm shop and kitchen with a deli and butchers on site too – stock up on your essentials (only open Thurs – Sat at the moment) as well as finding top quality local food to eat in or takeaway from the restaurant when it re-opens in May.
+Modern farm shop and kitchen with a deli and butchers on site too – stock up on your essentials (open 7 days a week) as well as finding top quality local food to eat in or takeaway from the restaurant.

 Woods Cafe, Cardinham Woods, Near Bodmin, off A30 (PL30 4AL)

 In the ancient forests at Cardinham you’ll find Muddy fave, Woods Cafe.
-Operating take-away only at the mo, there’s a play park and miles of trails for walking (or cycling) with or without dogs and kids.
+There’s also a play park and miles of trails for walking (or cycling) with or without dogs and kids.
 Feels like you’re in the middle of nowhere, actually within 10 mins of the A30 near Bodmin.
 (See also Lanhydrock if you’re a National Trust member, it’s just round the corner, and Respryn Bridge is another favourite for the dog walkers).

 Da Bara Bakery, Indian Queens, off A30 (TR9 6FZ)